 Will they not just replace the toothbrush?

-Normally yes, but this is subject to Philips Sonicare policies and whether certain conditions are met.
+Normally yes, but this is subject to Philips Sonicare customer service policies and whether certain conditions are met.

 Do I need my receipt?